Kaep: Larger context

 The Pacific Ocean and particularly Micronesia gave birth to many different forms of simple sailing craft.
 Sail plan and hull form differ.
 Sail plans may include lateen, also known as crab-claw or half-crab-claw, Latin, or triangular.
 Hull formats include catamarans, doubles, proa, and singles.
 Presence of a beam spanning a double hull is optional.
 Likewise, hull end forms and shapes vary greatly.
-Masts for these type of sailboats can be made with one or two poles.
+Masts for these types of sailboats can be made with one or two poles.
 The vessels may be made by hollowing out tree trunks, or may be assembled from planking.
 Other design considerations include the intended use of the vessel, for fishing, sea voyages or war, and whether they are to be used in sheltered lagoons or in the open sea.

 Additionally, there is an important and fundamental dividing line between two design types.
 Some vessels "shunt", that is they change course direction by using the opposite pole of a two pole mast then sailing in the opposite direction (the "Pushmi-pullyu" of the sailing world).
 Others use a tacking rig, a design that is similar to sloop rigged boats found worldwide.